briankohles/briankohles.github.io/_posts/2018-02-07-AppleTV-Secret-Remote-Combos.md

 ### Play/Pause -- hold for a few seconds

 * This will allow you to change audio output, this is helpful for switching to a previously paired set of bluetooth headphones.
+Found this one via [johsherrod.net](https://johnsherrod.net/how-to-quickly-switch-audio-to-bluetooth-headphones-on-apple-tv-5084558a164f)

 ### Play/Pause + Volume Down